The stars of Eastbourne’s 2013 pantomime Aladdin launched the show at a meet and greet event last week.

 “We are extremely proud of our reputation as producing the best pantomime in Sussex,” he said, “the formula from the very first production back in 2001 has remained the same: an exceptionally talented class, top class script, superb live music and truly memorable moments.

-“Each year the production team strives to bring bigger surprises and we’ve been proud and delighted to be part of people’s Christmas celebrations.”
+“Each year the production team strive to being bigger surprises and we’ve been proud and delighted to be part of people’s Christmas celebrations.”

-Tickets for Aladdin are already selling fast with some performances already almost sold ou.
-They are priced from £12-£20.
-To book call the Devonshire Park Theatre box office on 412000 or online www.east bournetheatres.co.uk
+Tickets for Aladdin are already selling fast with some performances already almost sold out and are priced from £12-£20.
+To book call the Devonshire Park Theatre box office on 412000 or online www.eastbournetheatres.co.uk